milesmcc/whyprivacymatters/README.md

 ---
 title: Why Privacy Matters
+description: A simple list of reasons why privacy matters.
 ---

 ### Knowledge is power; Knowledge about you is power over you.
 Your information will be used to anticipate your actions and manipulate the way you shop, vote, and think.